Skip to content

 Implications for downstream wiki pages

-cocoa should carry the Hands 2024 organic-Cd finding in a dedicated subsection and should cross-link to this synthesis.
-The page already notes the soil-driven nature of cocoa Cd from the us-chocolate-lead-temporal-decline entry; the organic-segment finding extends that with the certification-specific implication.
+Cocoa should carry the Hands 2024 organic-Cd finding in a dedicated subsection and should cross-link to this synthesis.
+The page already notes the soil-driven nature of cocoa Cd from the US chocolate lead has measurably declined since 2015; cadmium has not entry; the organic-segment finding extends that with the certification-specific implication.

 flaxseed (status: needs creation per the Part 10 threshold; Brum 2025 plus the Nazari 2023 review is approaching the threshold) should carry the Brum 2025 organic-conventional comparison as a core finding rather than a footnote.